-The CC Lab is hiring a Research Analyst!
+The CC Lab is hiring an Analyst!

 Position Description